 2. Know that you can easily contact ASU’s financial aid office!

 Paying for college can be really overwhelming, so it’s important to take advantage of any resources that ASU has to offer.
 For starters, look at their website for up-to-date and detailed information about financial aid.

-ASU Financial Aid can also be contacted by phone at 855-278-5080, and if you’re near campus, you can walk into the office.
+Arizona State University financial aid can also be contacted by phone at 855-278-5080, and if you’re near campus, you can walk into the office.
 ASU also has a really awesome feature on their website where you can chat live with an employee from the university if you need help!

 3. Keep a list of everything you need to submit to qualify and apply!

 Stay organized so that you don’t miss a deadline and panic at the last minute!
 Be sure to get your financial aid applications out of the way early so you can deal with any issues that may come up before you start classes – the stress of paying for school alongside the stress of starting college classes is not a fun combination.
 You want to get everything sorted out as early as you can, so keep a list and stay on top of it!

 Some things you will need to complete the FAFSA include: